LD-beepbeep/SCHOOL/README.md

 ### 💡 The Vibe

 Built by a fellow tinkerer who wanted a study tool that actually looked good.
 The goal of Student OS is to prove that productivity software doesn't have to be overwhelming to be powerful.
+Used Claude for some bug fixes, and some code: but it's primarily built by myself :)

 ---